 We make our tiles with the traditional method of tile production that was used for centuries before mass-production techniques were introduced.
-After the original design is carved a plaster mold of the design is made.
+After the original design is carved, a plaster mold of the design is made.
 Each tile is then pressed into the mold and takes several days to slowly dry before being fired in a kiln for the first time.
-Most of the mass-produced tiles you find these days are quickly fired in about 1 hour.
-However, I use 2 separate and lengthy kiln firings instead which are necessary to create very unique and interesting glaze surfaces, The first firing, called the bisque firing, is used to harden the clay and make it ready to accept glaze.
-After the first firing, the glaze is applied by hand and then they are fired a 2nd time to over 2150 degrees.
+Most mass-produced tiles are quickly fired in about 1 hour.
+However, we use two separate and lengthy kiln firings instead which are necessary to create very unique and interesting glaze surfaces, The first firing, called the bisque firing, is used to harden the clay and make it ready to accept glaze.
+After the first firing, the glaze is applied by hand and then fired a second time to over 2150 degrees.
 This results in very durable and interesting glaze surfaces.
-Each glaze firing takes about 2 days to complete.
-This long and slow glaze firing is necessary to give the components of each glaze plenty of time to melt, flow, and interact with each other and results in very beautiful glaze surfaces from the deep translucent glossy glazes to the variegated colors.
-The slight variations in glaze color give them their unique character and beauty.
+Each glaze firing takes about two days to complete.
+The long and slow glaze firing is necessary to give the components of each glaze plenty of time to melt, flow, and interact with each other which results in very beautiful glaze surfaces.
+These subtle variations in glaze color give them their unique character and beauty.

 Please feel free to contact us at 417-583-2456 with any questions you might have.